5 Tips To Avoid Being Labelled A Bonus AbuserJune 4th, 2020

 For example, online casino operators that take a significant financial hit may have to scale back on their existing promotions to recoup their losses.
 The result is, obviously, that fair and well-intentioned players have fewer advantages.

 There are, of course, legal implications as well.
 It’s perfectly legal to use a casino bonus, but it is illegal to pose as somebody else for financial gain.
-This constitutes fraud and, if found out, the fraudster could face up to 10 years’ imprisonment.
+This constitutes fraud, and if found out, the fraudster could face up to 10 years of imprisonment.

 The five most common forms of bonus abuse

 If you want to play fairly and avoid impacting other players, as well as stay on the right side of the law, follow these tips to avoid bonus abuse.